Projects per year

 My current projects in the earlier period include work on John Owen, especially looking at his relationships with John Milton, Andrew Marvell, and Lucy Hutchinson, while researching a new project on J. N. Darby and the emergence of dispensationalism, which I have discussed on BBC Radio 4's "In our Time" programme.

 I serve as co-editor of the new open-access journal, Studies in Puritanism and Piety, and of two series of monographs and edited collections entitled 'Christianities in the trans-Atlantic world, 1550-1800' (Palgrave Macmillan) and 'Scottish religious cultures: Historical perspectives' (Edinburgh University Press).
 I also serve on the board of The Complete Works of Andrew Fuller (De Gruyter) and the Brethren Historical Review, as well as on the advisory board of the Scottish Literary Review.
 I directed the 'Radical Religion in the trans-Atlantic world, 1500-1800' project (funded by the Irish Research Council, 2012-13, and DCAL MAGUS, 2014-15), and have written on religious politics for outlets including History Today, The Irish Times, Books & Culture, The Conversation, The American Conservative, The American Interest, The Article and The Critic, as well as for knowledge exchange organisations such as Foreign Policy Research Institute.
 I review books for newspapers including the Wall Street Journal (examples here and here).
 I am the founding co-director, with Daniel Hill (University of Liverpool), of the Jonathan Edwards Centre (UK), an affiliate of the Jonathan Edwards Center at Yale University.
-I am a member of the advisory board of the Research Institute of Irish and Scottish Studies (RIISS) at the University of Aberdeen.
+I am a member of the advisory board of the Research Institute of Irish and Scottish Studies (RIISS) at the University of Aberdeen, and am an associate member of the Trinity Centre for Biblical Studies in Dublin.
 I also host a regular religious history podcast on the New Books Network.
 During my sabbatical, in semester 2 of 2019-20, I will take up a Manchester Wesley Research Centre Visiting Fellowship in the John Rylands Library, University of Manchester.

 - J. N. Darby and the birth of dispensationalism (in preparation).